Stratifications of Newton polygon strata and Traverso's conjectures for p-divisible groups: Complements on Dieudonn e modules

 \subsection{Minimal Dieudonn\'e modules}

-Following Oort \cite{Oo3}, a Dieudonn\'e module $M$ over $k$ is called minimal if $\End_\EE(M)$ is a maximal order in $\End_\DD(M_\QQ)$.
+Following Oort \cite{Oo3}, a Dieudonn\'e module $M$ over $k$ is called minimal if $\End_\EE(M)$ is a maximal order in $\End_\DD(M_\QQ)$ i.e., $M$ is the Dieudonn\'e module of a minimal $p$-divisible group in the sense recalled in Section \ref{Se-prelim}.
 A Dieudonn\'e module is minimal if and only if it is a direct sum of isoclinic minimal Dieudonn\'e modules.
-In the isoclinic case we have the following characterisation of minimality; see also \cite[Section 3]{Yu}.
+In the isoclinic case we have the following characterization of minimality; see also \cite[Sect.~3]{Yu}.

 \begin{Prop} Let $M$ be an isoclinic Dieudonn\'e module of slope $\lambda$.
 Then the following three statements are equivalent.